Youth Rights

 The UAE government has rolled out a host of initiatives to improve the quality of life of families and young people.

-Emirati youth have the right to apply fofr a marriage grant via the Ministry of Community Development, to help with costs of starting married life.
+Marriage grant: Emirati youth have the right to apply for a marriage grant via the Ministry of Community Development, to help with costs of starting married life.

 • Help Emirati families cope with the challenges of marriage.